-If you're using Jira to manage your projects and Float for team scheduling, this integration is for you.
-It's easy to sync your people and projects from Jira and drag and drop tasks directly onto the schedule in Float.
+If you are using Jira to manage your projects and Float for team scheduling, this integration is for you.
+It's easy to sync your people and projects from Jira and allocate tasks directly onto the schedule in Float.

 As the Account Owner, navigate to your Team settings, select the Integrations tab, and click Connect.

 You will be redirected to the Atlassian Marketplace.
 Click Get it now to add Float to Jira.

-Once Float has been added to your apps, select Go to Float to return to your account.
+Once Float has been added to your apps, select Go to Float to return to your account and complete the setup.

-💡 Here's a tip: To import an existing project later on, click Select projects and check the box next to the project.
+💡 Here's a tip: To import an existing project later on, click Select projects and uncheck the box next to the project.
 You can disconnect individual projects the same way.

-If you've set estimates for your Jira issues, you can sync the time to Float by checking the Import estimated time box and choosing the field where your estimates are kept.
+If you've set estimates for your Jira issues, you can sync the estimated time to Float by checking the Import estimated time box and choosing the field where your estimates are kept.

 From the Schedule, click the Integrations icon to open the Jira sidebar.
 This is where your Jira issues live in Float.

-Scroll or search for the issue you'd like to add, and then drag and drop it onto a team member's schedule to create a new task.
+Scroll or search for the issue you'd like to add, and then drag and drop it onto a team member's schedule to create a new allocation.
+You can move the allocations between team members as needed.

-💡 Here's a tip: You can adjust any task directly on the Schedule by dragging it horizontally to increase its days, or vertically to decrease its hours.
+💡 Here's a tip: You can adjust any allocation directly on the Schedule by dragging it horizontally to increase its days, or vertically to decrease its hours.

 Your Jira issues can be scheduled as many times as you'd like and do not disappear from the sidebar.
 Once an issue has been added as a task in Float, a white dot appears next to it on the sidebar to make it easy to identify.

 Any changes you make in Jira will be reflected on the sidebar, but will not impact tasks that you've already scheduled.
-The same is true when editing tasks on the schedule (e.g., if you edit the name of a scheduled task, it will not change the name of the issue on the sidebar).
+The same is true when editing allocations on the schedule (e.g., if you edit the name of a scheduled task, it will not change the name of the issue on the sidebar).